Saturday 25 June 2011

-We played Limoux for the Fete de la musique last Tuesday...le fracas that is.
+We played Limoux for the Fete de la musique last Tuesday - Le Fracas (our samba band, that is).
 Fantastic.
-Played between 12.00 and 2.00 in Rue de Augustins for the benefit of two shop owners and a dog.
+Played between 12.00pm and 2.00pm in Rue de Augustins for the benefit of two shop owners and a dog.
 Somebody was jiggling about in an upstairs window, but they might have just been telling us to bugger off as it was siesta time.

 Better luck next year.

-I was hoping to load up a little film of the visa's last dreamy perambulation to the casse auto, or rather, sweat inducing nightmare crawl with line of 'faché' drivers as car was only driving at about 10 KM per Hr...but blogger told me it was a bad film?? o.k was not a masterpiece worthy of Cannes, neither did it contain violence, swearing or dodgy blokes in leatherette.
+I was hoping to load up a little film of the Visa's last dreamy perambulation to the casse auto, or rather, sweat-inducing nightmare crawl with line of 'faché' drivers as car was only moving at about 10 KM per hour but blogger told me it was a bad film?
+Okay, was not a masterpiece worthy of Cannes, but neither did it contain violence, swearing or dodgy people in tight leather outfits

-Shame as I wanted to broadcast all the little squeaks and grinding noises which had become so familiar to me, oh well, here is a picture of the vache rump instead.
-Anyway, sob, she is no longer with us, and I will be looking out, in a relaxed fashion as we will try and make do with one car.... for another old character motor to take us to parchemin etc.
+Shame, as I wanted to broadcast all the little squeaks and grinding noises which had become so familiar to me.
+Oh well . . . here is a picture of the vache's rump instead.
+Anyway, sob, she is no longer with us and I will be looking out - in a relaxed fashion as we will try and make do with one car - for another old character motor to take us to the dump, etc.

 Have done a lot of cogitating over the last few days about what we call stress, what use is it etc, then I read an article which really did put all our stupid ideas about how much pressure we are under into context.

-Makes worrying about whether bricolage are still stocking the tiles you have run out of somewhat in perspective.
+Puts worrying about whether Mr Bricolage are still stocking the tiles you have run out of somewhat in perspective.

-A lot of our so called stress is self imposed, especially for self employed bods like us.
-We take on too much, it seems like a good idea at the time, or sounds interesting or crucial often in order to keep the bills being paid.
+A lot of our so called stress is self imposed, especially for self-employed bods like us.
+We take on too much; it seems like a good idea at the time, or sounds interesting or is just crucial to keep the bills being paid.